michael2012z/BitBible/markdown/KJV/files/Ps.md

 4. The king’s strength also loveth judgment; thou dost establish equity, thou executest judgment and righteousness in Jacob.

-5. Exalt ye the Lord our God, and worship at his footstool; for he is holy.he is…: or, it is holy
+5. Exalt ye the Lord our God, and worship at his footstool; for he is holy.

 6. Moses and Aaron among his priests, and Samuel among them that call upon his name; they called upon the Lord, and he answered them.